Skip to main content

 VOICES London4 June 2026In-person

-Six widget scenarios we’re showing at the booth
+Six widget scenarios we’re bringing to Berlin

 1. AI-ready widgets: from content tile to machine-readable source

 A large share of the sessions in Berlin and Americas revolves around AI in internal communication.
 The rarely-asked follow-up question: will your existing custom widgets even be picked up by an AI-powered Staffbase search?
-Do they expose structured metadata for personalised feeds — or does their content disappear inside an opaque JavaScript blob?
+Do they expose structured metadata for personalised feeds, or does their content disappear inside an opaque JavaScript blob?

 2. Frontline and shop-floor widgets